in the Proceedings of the 1850 National Woman's Rights Convention. She was

 (Abby Price's address begins on page 20.)

 This photo of Abby Hills Price was found by Rev. Patricia Hatch in a

 biography of Walt Whitman, and passed on to me by Marcia Matthews.

 Here's what Patricia had to say about the find:

 "Susan LaMar found the book and I ordered it from inter-library loan.
 In

-the meantime, I talked to Jeanne Kinney, who told me the picture was
+the meantime, I talked to Jeanne Kinney, who told me the picture was in

-his mother from about the mid-1850s."
+from about the mid-1850s."